railsbridge-boston/railsbridge-boston/views/curriculum/running_your_application_locally.markdown

 ### Step 3

-When at the terminal with your running rails server, Type `Ctrl+C` to stop rails server, you can do this now.
+When at the terminal with your running rails server, Type `Ctrl+c` to stop rails server, you can do this now.
 Expected result:

 ```text